-The state is bounded in the south part by the Bangladeshi divisions of Mymensingh and Sylhet, and in the west part by the Bangladeshi division of Rangpur and in the north and east part by India’s State of Assam.
+The state is bounded in the south part by the Bangladeshi divisions of Mymensingh and Sylhet, and in the west part by the Bangladeshi division of Rangpur and in the north and east part by the India’s State of Assam.
 The capital city of Meghalaya is Shillong.
 During the British rule in India, the British imperial authorities named it the “Scotland of the East“.
 Meghalaya was earlier part of Assam, but on 21 January 1972, the districts of Khasi, Garo and Jaintia hills became the new state of Meghalaya.

 The rank of the state

 The state is bounded on the north by Assam and by Bangladesh on the south